sylvaticus/MITx_6.86x/Unit 02 - Nonlinear Classification, Linear regression, Collaborative Filtering/Unit 02 - Nonlinear Classification, Linear regression, Collaborative Filtering.md

 For example let's start with the identity function as $\phi$, i.e. $\phi_a(x) = x$.
 Such feature function results in a kernel $K(x,x^\prime;\phi_a) = K_a(x,x^\prime) = (x \cdot x^\prime)$ (this is known as the **linear kernel**).

-We can now add to it a squared term to form a new kernel that by virtue of rules (3) and (4) above is still a valid kernel:
+We can now add to it a squared term to form a new kernel, that by virtue of rules (3) and (4) above is still a valid kernel:

 $K(x,x^\prime) = K_a(x,x^\prime) + K_a(x,x^\prime)* K_a(x,x^\prime) = (x \cdot x^\prime) + (x \cdot x^\prime)^2$

-### 7. The Radial Basis Kernel
+### 6.7.
+The Radial Basis Kernel

 We can use kernel functions, and have them in term of simply, cheap-to-evaluate functions, even when the underlying feature representation would have infinite dimensions and would be hence impossible to explicitly construct.